-The Rural Community Energy Fund (RCEF) opens in July 2019 to support rural communities invest and benefit from new renewable energy schemes across England.
+The Rural Community Energy Fund (RCEF) opened in July 2019 to support rural communities invest and benefit from new renewable energy schemes across England.

 Clean renewable energy generation at community level is beneficial both to the community and the wider environment.
-On reducing dependence on fossil fuel based energy generation, communities can secure future energy supply, gain protection from rising fuel costs and duties, and reduce the risk of fuel poverty.
-Income from renewable projects can be used to provide benefits to the community, create jobs, and promote social cohesion.
+As energy generation becomes more decentralised, communities can secure their energy supply, gain protection from rising fuel costs and duties, and reduce the risk of fuel poverty.
+Income from energy generation projects can be used for benefit to local people and their communities.

 The Fund aims are to: